 FACT: Private hospitals are owned and operated by not-for-profit religious and charitable institutions or commercial enterprises.
 The services we provide to patients are partially or fully subsidised from sources including private health insurance funds, the Department of Veterans’ Affairs, Medicare, the Pharmaceutical Benefits Scheme, third party insurers and patients themselves.

 Public hospitals actually receive a significant amount from insurance funds.
-In 2013, public hospitals received more than $892 million in benefits from health insurance funds.
-New South Wales received almost 50% of these benefit payments.
+In 2016-17, public hospitals received $1.1 billion in benefits from health insurance funds.
+New South Wales received more than 50% of these benefit payments.

 HWA (Health Workforce Australia) 2013.
 Database last accessed on 26 March 2013.
 Available from http://data.hwa.gov.au.